These Photos are courtesy of Underthissun, copyright Halaqah Photobase, Photography Owen 'Alik Shahadah & Betelihem Zelealem

 RELATED: Oromo

-Somalis are a mono-ethnic nomadic people who traded with Arabia and Kemet (Ancient Kingdom of Punt)
+Somalis are a mono-ethnic nomadic people who traded with Arabia and Kemet (Ancient Kingdom of Punt).
+See Somalia Money and Civil War

 Three great divisions of Somalis exist, roughly corresponding to the northern, central, and southern parts of the region, the Somalis demonstrate considerable cultural unity.
 The basis of Somali society is the rēr, or large, self-contained kinship group or clan, consisting of a number of families claiming common descent from a male ancestor.
 A Somali has obligations both to his rēr and to the loosely defined social unit of which his rēr is a part.
 Government of the rēr is markedly patriarchal, although the chief is chosen by a group of elders who counsel him.